sutherlandnele/cloudcode-salary-package-calculator/README.md

 # cloudcode-salary-package-calculator
-The Cloudcode Salary Package Calculator is a useful enterprise tool that to help employees calculate their benefits and salary.
+The Cloudcode Salary Package Calculator is a useful enterprise tool to help employees calculate their benefits and salary.
 It can be integrated with LDAP for authentication and authorization.